jonnonz1/nz-statute-book/acts/public/2004/care-of-children-act-2004.md

     (ii) section 130 to appoint, or to direct the Registrar of the court to appoint, a lawyer to assist the court; or (iii) section 133 to obtain a written cultural report, medical report, psychiatric report, or psychological report; or (c) a direction under section 7A(6) that the parties may, or may not, be represented at a settlement conference.
-(4) The High Court Rules 2016 and sections 73 to 78 of the District Courts Act 1947, with all necessary modifications, apply to an appeal under this section as if it were an appeal under section 72 of that Act.
+(4) The High Court Rules 2016 and sections 125 to 130 of the District Court Act 2016, with all necessary modifications, apply to an appeal under this section as if it were an appeal under section 124 of that Act.
-(5) On the ex parte application of the appellant, the Family Court or District Court (as the case may be) may order that the appellant must not be required under section 74(1) of the District Courts Act 1947 to give the Registrar of the High Court security for costs.
+(5) On the ex parte application of the appellant, the Family Court or District Court (as the case may be) may order that the appellant must not be required under section 126(1) of the District Court Act 2016 to give the Registrar of the High Court security for costs.
 (6) Subsection (5) overrides subsection (4).

 ### 144 Effect of High Court’s order or decision